easegress-io/easegress/doc/cookbook/chatgpt-bot.md

 ## 3. Pipeline

-First, let's check the overall flow that Pipeline orchestrates:
+First, let's check the overall flow of the Pipeline:

 ```yaml
 name: chatgpt-pipeline